USS Essex (1874): End of service

 On December 17 initial steps to divorce her from the navy will be instituted when she is offered to the highest bidder adjudged capable of treating her kindly in her old age.

 The Klatzky Brothers stripped Essex and sold some of her pieces to former officers and enlisted men throughout the country.
 On 13 October 1931, Essex was towed to the lake side of Minnesota Point where she was set on fire with 200 gallons of kerosene, and by the morning of 14 October 1931, Essex had burned to the waterline.
 Two heavy steel cables held her so that the wind could not blow her out into Lake Superior.
 The remains of Essex were pulled up onto the beach so that her hull could continue to burn; any metals (such as spikes, nails, or drift pins) were also recovered for scrap.
 The Klatzky Brothers intended to burn away enough of Essex's hull to pull it onto the shoreline.

-USS Essex today
+Hulk

-The wreck of Essex lies on the shoreline of Lake Superior on Minnesota Point about one-third of a mile northwest of the Superior Harbor entrance.
+The partial wreck of Essex, intentionally burned to the waterline, lies on the shoreline of Lake Superior on Minnesota Point about one-third of a mile northwest of the Superior Harbor entrance.
 50 ft of Essex's hull bottom lies partially submerged in 4 ft of water, with a very small piece of the wreck buried in sand.
 Her wreck consists of her hull bottom, her keelson, sister keelson, rider keelson, bits of her frame and some hull and ceiling planks.
 Remains of her engine mount are also present on the site.
-Essex is the only known surviving ship built by Donald McKay, though there are rumors that another one of his vessels lies in Australia.
+The partial surviving hulk is the only known remnant of the work of Donald McKay.

 The USS Essex Shipwreck Site was listed on the National Register of Historic Places in 1994 for its state-level significance in the themes of engineering, historic archaeology, and maritime history.